Sabu (wrestler): Various feuds (1995–1997)

 At Born to be Wired on August 9, Sabu competed in a no-rope barbed wire match against Terry Funk for the ECW World Heavyweight Championship, which was promoted as being "too extreme even for ECW".
-In one of the most memorable moments in ECW history, Sabu attempted the "Air Sabu" corner splash on Funk, but he moved and Sabu collided violently into the wire, which tore open his biceps.
-He then asked his manager Bill Alfonso for some tape, which he used to tape up the approximately 10-inch gash.
-Sabu ultimately defeated Funk to win the title for a second time; the match ended with both men so badly tangled up together in the barbed wire that it took several ring technicians armed with wire cutters to free them from the predicament.
-On the DVD Bloodsport – ECW's Most Violent Matches released by World Wrestling Entertainment, Paul Heyman said that the match was so gruesome that he never booked another barbed-wire match.
+In one of the most memorable moments in ECW history, Sabu attempted the "Air Sabu" corner splash on Funk, but he moved and Sabu collided violently into the wire, tearing open his bicep.
+He then asked his manager Bill Alfonso for some tape, which he used to tape up the roughly 10-inch gash, a wound that reportedly later required about 100 stitches.
+Sabu ultimately defeated Funk to win the title for a second time; the match ended with both men so badly tangled up together in the barbed wire that it took several ring technicians armed with wire cutters to free them.
+In his own autobiography, Terry Funk recalled that the encounter left him convinced he was facing an unusually tough opponent, and Heyman later said in a WWE DVD release that the match was so gruesome he never booked another barbed-wire match.
 At Hardcore Heaven on August 17, Sabu lost the title to Shane Douglas in a three-way elimination match also involving Funk.